Exempt organizations annual reporting requirements - Form 990, Part VIII-IX and Schedule D (financial information)

 If the organization is a calendar year filer, it will report compensation for its officers, directors, trustees and key employees on a calendar year basis in both Part IX, line 5 and in Part VII, Section A. If the organization is a fiscal year filer, it will report compensation for its officers, directors, trustees and key employees on a fiscal year basis on Part IX, line 5, and on a calendar year basis in Part VII.

-What are some examples of other liabilities to be reported in Part X, line 25, Form 990, which trigger reporting in Schedule D, Part X?
+What are some examples of "other liabilities" to be reported in Part X, line 25, Form 990, which trigger reporting in Schedule D, Part X?

 Examples include federal income taxes payable, such as unrelated business income tax, and secured or unsecured payables to related organizations.
-If the organization reports any amount in Part X, line 25, it must list and describe these liabilities in Schedule DPDF, Part X. It must also provide verbatim the text of its FIN 48 footnote regarding liability for uncertain tax positions, if applicable.
+If the organization reports any amount in Part X, line 25, it must list and describe these liabilities in Schedule D PDF, Part X. It must also provide verbatim the text of its FIN 48 footnote regarding liability for uncertain tax positions, if applicable.

 What is FIN 48?